maxammann/maplibre-architecture/Terminology-across-platforms.md

 Each of the GL libraries uses different terminology in its public APIs.
 This is because each library attempts to feel natural to developers on that platform.

+## Style specification terms and their meanings on each platform

 The following terms in the Mapbox Style Specification and Mapbox GL JS API have different meanings on the native platforms.
 Definitions in _italics_ denote concepts that the Mapbox GL developers have no control over.

 | Term | Web | iOS/macOS | Android |